jeremydvoss/azure-sdk-for-python/sdk/monitor/azure-monitor-opentelemetry/README.md

 | [OpenTelemetry UrlLib Instrumentation][ot_instrumentation_urllib] | [urllib][pypi_urllib] | All
 | [OpenTelemetry UrlLib3 Instrumentation][ot_instrumentation_urllib3] | [urllib3][pypi_urllib3] | [link][ot_instrumentation_urllib3_version]

+## Azure Core Distributed Tracing

+Using the [Azure Core Tracing OpenTelemetry][azure_core_tracing_opentelemetry_plugin] library, you can automatically capture the distributed tracing from Azure Core libraries.
+See the associated [sample][azure_core_tracing_opentelemetry_plugin_sample] for more information.
+This feature is enabled automatically.

 ## Key concepts

 This package bundles a series of OpenTelemetry and Azure Monitor components to enable the collection and sending of telemetry to Azure Monitor.
 For MANUAL instrumentation, use the `configure_azure_monitor` function.
 AUTOMATIC instrumentation is not yet supported.